The bib pickup will be at Décathlon Boisbriand sports store, 2525 Rue d’Annemasse, Boisbriand, Qc J7H 0A3 – Highway 15, Exit 20

 Photos are published on the Marathon website, on the results page.

-You can collect your free finish-line photo and certificate on the Sportstats website.
+You can collect your free finish-line photo or video (depending on what is offered) and certificate on the Sportstats website.

 You can also get your photos in action along the course, and at the finish, on the Marathon Photo website.